kitft/funsearch/README.md

 - `--output_path`: The directory where logs and data will be stored.
 Default is "./data/".
 - `--load_backup`: Path to a backup file of a previous program database to continue from a previous run.
 - `--iterations`: The maximum number of iterations per sampler.
 Default is -1 (unlimited).
-- `--sandbox_type`: The type of sandbox to use for code execution.
+- `--sandbox`: The type of sandbox to use for code execution.
 Default is "ContainerSandbox".
 - `--samplers`: The number of sampler threads to run.
 Default is 15.
 - `--evaluators`: The number of evaluator processes to run.
 Default is the number of CPU cores minus 1.
 - `--islands`: The number of islands for the island model in the genetic algorithm.
 Default is 10.